 Over the years of practicing the heart’s embrace , I have refined the practice to make it even more effective.
 It now consist of the following:

 My true buddha self opens my heart to embrace all aspects of my being and experience … past, present, and future.
-Re the past, my heart embraces all past trauma, feels the pain, and allows it to heal.
-(Allow yourself a moment to feel that pain.)
-Re the present, my heart accepts that my life is the way it is right now at this moment and releases all desire that my life be different in any way from the way it is right now.
+Re the past, my heart embraces all past trauma (visualize various key moments of your trauma, not just from childhood but as an adult as well), feels the pain, opens my throat chakra and allows the pain to rise up, express itself (feel the pain rising up and expressing itself), and so my trauma is being healed.
+Re the present, my heart accepts that my life is the way it is right now at this moment because it's just the way it is and releases all desire that my life be different in any way from the way it is right now.
+It's all ok and will work itself out.
 Re the future, my heart’s attitude is que sera sera, I have faith that whatever life throws my way I will be ok, safe, because I have returned home and will always return home to my true Buddha nature and be at peace and happy.

 And so nothing offends.
 All internal and external struggle cease to be.
 I know I have everything I need inside myself to be at peace and happy.
 And I will allow nothing to interfere with that peace and happiness.